Before you start advertising your property, you should prepare the paperwork you'll need later. The paperwork you need

 If you wanted the tenancy to be short assured rather than assured, you must have given tenants an AT5 form before any tenancy agreement was signed.

 Tenant Information Pack

 The Tenant Information Pack gave information to tenants with short assured or assured tenancies.

 It told tenants about their home, tenancy and landlord, and told them about their responsibilities (as well as your responsibilities as a landlord).

 It was your legal duty to give your tenant a Tenant Information Pack by the time they moved into the property.

 If you were using a letting agent, they may have given one to the tenant on your behalf.

 This tells the tenant all the terms of their tenancy.
 It is a contract between you and your tenant.
 It covers things like safety, payment of rent and house rules.

 As a landlord, you must give your tenant all the terms of their tenancy in writing.
-If you don't you'll be breaking the law.
+If you do not you'll be breaking the law.